Your money-making expert. Financial journalist, TV and radio personality.

 |AJ Bell Dealing Account

 eToro doesn’t charge fees in the usual way, which is why it looks so cheap compared to the rest!
-It’s a great platform, but there will be fees involved in some trade types.
+It’s a popular platform, but there will be fees involved in some trade types.
 You can read more on their website.

 Once you have chosen an online broker you will need to register on the website.
 You’ll need to confirm identity information, such as your address and passport, to help prevent fraud.

 Each website has a slightly different setup process, but you should expect these steps: